unixorn/awesome-zsh-plugins/README.md

 - [directory-history](https://github.com/tymm/zsh-directory-history) - A per directory history for ZSH which implements forward/backward navigation as well as substring search in a directory sensitive manner.
 - [direnv](https://github.com/ptavares/zsh-direnv) - A plugin for installing and loading [direnv](https://github.com/direnv/direnv.git).
 Inspired by [zsh-pyenv](https://github.com/mattberther/zsh-pyenv).
 - [dirrc](https://github.com/gmatheu/shell-plugins) - Executes `.dirc` when present in a directory you `cd` into.
-- [dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying dirstack info on a single line.
+- [dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying the dirstack info on a single line.
 - [doas (anatolykopyl)](https://github.com/anatolykopyl/doas-zsh-plugin) - Easily prefix your current or previous commands with `doas` by pressing `ESC` twice.
 - [doas (senderman)](https://github.com/Senderman/doas-zsh-plugin) - Easily prefix your current or previous commands with `doas` by pressing `ESC` twice.
-- [docker-aliases](https://github.com/webyneter/docker-aliases) Docker aliases for everyday use.
+- [docker-aliases](https://github.com/webyneter/docker-aliases) `Docker` aliases for everyday use.
-- [docker-compose](https://github.com/sroze/docker-compose-zsh-plugin) Show docker container status in your prompt.
+- [docker-compose](https://github.com/sroze/docker-compose-zsh-plugin) Show `docker` container status in your prompt.
-- [docker-helpers](https://github.com/unixorn/docker-helpers.zshplugin) - A collection of docker helper scripts.
+- [docker-helpers](https://github.com/unixorn/docker-helpers.zshplugin) - A collection of `docker` helper scripts.
 - [docker-machine](https://github.com/asuran/zsh-docker-machine) - A docker-machine plugin for ZSH.
 - [docker-run](https://github.com/rawkode/zsh-docker-run) - Go back to running your commands "naturally", we'll handle the container.
 - [dogesh](https://github.com/keithhamilton/oh-my-dogesh) - Dogification plugin.
 - [dotbare](https://github.com/kazhala/dotbare) - Interactive dotfile management with the help of [fzf](https://github.com/junegunn/fzf).
 - [dotfiles](https://github.com/vladmyr/dotfiles-plugin) - Keep your dotfiles in sync across multiple machines using `git`.
 - [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - Automagically switch to a python virtual environment located (that you previously have created with virtualenv program) in a directory named `.pyvenv` when you `cd` into a directory.
-- [dropbox](https://github.com/zpm-zsh/dropbox) - A dropbox plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
+- [dropbox](https://github.com/zpm-zsh/dropbox) - A [dropbox](https://www.dropbox.com/) plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
 - [drupal](https://github.com/yhaefliger/zsh-drupal) - Adds aliases for common tasks and also tab-completion for `drush`.
 Inspired by [Artisan](https://github.com/jessarcher/zsh-artisan).
 - [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
 - [duration](https://github.com/rtakasuke/zsh-duration) - Displays command duration if it exceeds a user-settable run time.